 Chocolate Puffed Rice & Seed Bars

-These Chocolate Puffed Rice & Seed Bars are gluten-free, nut-free and naturally sweetened making them a great school snack for kids, or fun office treat for adults.
+These chocolate puffed rice and seed bars are gluten-free, nut-free and naturally sweetened making them a great school snack for kids, or fun office treat for adults.
 Plus, with no baking required, you can whip them up in a pinch!

-One of my favorite coffee shops in Ottawa used to make these seed bars that I was absolutely obsessed with.
-They were essentially just a combination of seeds and dried fruit mixed into a bar and were so addictively delicious.
-Although they no longer make them, I crave them all of the time, so I wanted to try my own version at home which is how I came up with these Chocolate Puffed Rice & Seed Bars!
 A bar this size made solely of seeds can end up being pretty high in calories (although I don’t count them), simply because seeds are such a rich source of healthy fats so their energy content can add up quickly.
 So instead of only using seeds, I decided to add a little puffed rice to keep them light while still providing a delicious crunch.
 Although Rice Krispies cereal is technically puffed rice, I don’t recommend using it because it contains a lot of unnecessary food additives including added sugar, corn and barley malt extract (another code word for sugar).
-Instead, simply look for 100% puffed rice in your cereal aisle which is easy to find and completely whole food.
+Instead, simply look for 100% puffed rice in your cereal aisle which is easy to find and 100% whole food.

-These Chocolate Puffed Rice & Seed Bars are quick and easy to prepare and ready in under 10 minutes!
+These chocolate puffed rice and seed bars are quick and easy to prepare and ready in under 10 minutes!
 Make them on the weekend and you’ll have grab and go snacks the whole family will love.

 Chocolate Puffed Rice & Seed Bars

-I used sunflower seed butter for these Chocolate Puffed Rice & Seed Bars to ensure they were nut-free, however, you could use peanut butter, almond butter or any type of nut butter you like!
+I used sunflower seed butter for these chocolate puffed rice and seed bars to ensure they were nut-free, however, you could use peanut butter, almond butter or any type of nut butter you like!

 - Prep Time: 10 minutes